remydagostino/sc-exercises/exercises/animation/SOLUTION.md

 Animating between two almost completely different screens is always tricky.

 The first tempation is always to just do a crossfade because it is so easy.
-I wanted to use movement rather than a crossfade because it affords no concept of precedence in the UI.
+I wanted to use movement instead because I was concerned that a crossfade affords no concept of precedence in the UI.

 Primarily I wanted the animation to capture the relationships between the layers of the interface.
 I decided what these layers were and then tried to create some phrases to describe out they move.